Pingasmaster/archInstall/README.md

 ## Helpfull tips

 - Put the keyboard in your language configuration: enter `loadkeys de[ENTER]` or something similar with `de` being the two letter abbreviation of your language.
 To list all possibilities just enter `ls /usr/share/kbd/keymaps/**/*.map.gz[ENTER]`
-- If you want to install arch via ssh for convenience (recommended, but optionnal), just type `ip addr[ENTER]` and your ip should appear in purple (three ip will appear, just ignore `127.0.0.1` and the one finished by `.255`) then type `passwd[ENTER]` and enter a password, on another machine open a terminal and type `ssh root@ip[ENTER]` replacing `ip` with your ip then re-enter the password previously set.
+- If you want to install arch via ssh for convenience (recommended for people who know what they are doing, but optionnal), just type `ip a[ENTER]` and your ip should appear in purple (three ip will appear, just ignore `127.0.0.1` and the one finished by `.255`) then type `passwd[ENTER]` and enter a password, on another machine open a terminal and type `ssh root@ip[ENTER]` replacing `ip` with your ip then re-enter the password previously set.
 You're logged in!
 Just follow the guide from now on entering commands in the ssh window.
 It will be easier as you can copy / paste from here directly!

 Now you have two possibilities:
-- Your PC is old and doesn't support UEFI or doesn't support UEFI only boot: then install in the EFI way.
+- Your PC is old and doesn't support UEFI or doesn't support UEFI only boot: then install in the BIOS way.
 - Your PC is recent, and does support UEFI only mode, then install the UEFI way.
-You can go in the bios and search for an option called `UEFI only boot` and activate it if you find it, this way the boot will be more secure and cause less problems.
+You can go in the bios and search for an option called `UEFI only boot` and turn it on if you find it, this way booting will be more secure and cause less problems.
 If you plan to install arch on a drive larger than 2 Terabytes, you need UEFI in order to boot into it.

-To know if your PC support UEFI, enter `ls /sys/firmware/efi/efivars[ENTER]`: if it generates an error (`ls: cannot access '/sys/firmware/efi/efivars': No such file or directory`) then your are booted in EFI, otherwise you are booted in the UEFI way.
+To know if your PC support UEFI, enter `ls /sys/firmware/efi/efivars[ENTER]`: if it errors with `ls: cannot access '/sys/firmware/efi/efivars': No such file or directory` then your are booted in EFI, otherwise you are booted in UEFI.

 This guide shows how to install arch on an UEFI machine, for an older BIOS only machine please refer to README_BIOS.md